cyb3rdog/Cyb3rVector/index.md

 ## Just a word before you go...
+I have made Cyb3rVector available to everyone for free of charge, and I need Your help to keep it that way.

-As you can see, there is still plenty of work ahead and I doubt I will make it to the finish line without your help and support.
+I am dedicating all my free time to this project, and it already brought some costs with it.
+Yet, as you can see, there is still plenty of work ahead and more expenses are yet to come.

-I am working on this project in my free time, over the evenings, nights and weekends, and I am not being payed for doing so in any ways.
-So if you want to help, you're very welcome to support this project by donating, or by joining me in testing and translating.
+That's why I need you, a passionate Vector owners, who will join me on this adventure and help me make this dream come true.
+There are some exclusive Rewards waiting for you on the Patreon page, so make sure you don't miss them :) Stay tuned and thanks for your support :)

+{% include donations.html %}

 Sincere Thanks!